With Mary Cassatt Painting In Paris, pictures like The Boating Party, while colorful and warm, are a paradox.

 The oddest thing in Cassatt’s life came when this rebel from the 1870s went establishment in the new century.
 She turned hostile to the art movements that were overtaking impressionism as forces, including post impressionism, fauvism and cubism.

-In 1904, she was awarded the French Legion of Honor, although recognition in America never reached that peak.
+In 1904, she received the French Legion of Honor, although recognition in America never reached that peak.

-One great legacy she left her home country was the Havemeyer Collection of paintings she helped her friend, Louise Havemeyer, collect.
+One great legacy in her home country was the Havemeyer Collection, paintings on which she advised her friend, Louise Havemeyer.
 Havemeyer was a member of a wealthy and politically prominent New York family, and the heart of this collection, representing an insider’s view of the Impressionist Movement, was later donated to Metropolitan Museum

-The greatness of Mary Cassatt’s painting lives on, but it’s likely that few visitors strolling lovingly passed them in the National Gallery or in the Met are aware of the struggle this personally powerful woman took on to produce such gentle and beautiful work.
+The greatness of Mary Cassatt’s painting lives on, but it’s likely that few visitors strolling lovingly through the National Gallery or in the Met are aware of the struggle this personally powerful woman took on to produce such gentle and beautiful work.